 - How to knot thread before hand stitching – Before you start the hand stitching you need to anchor the thread on the fabric.
 For that a knot is needed.
 I make a ring on my forefinger with the end of the thread and twist it with my thumb and then pull.
 A knot is magically formed at the end of the thread.
 This is anchored at the wrong side of the fabric before beginning stitching.An alternative way is to make a slip knot at the end of the thread.After running the needle through the fabric once, pull the needle through the knot to tighten the thread.

 Another way is to slip the needle into the fabric to create a loop, and then slip the needle through the loop.
 Pull the loop tight, and repeat to make a second knot to strongly anchor the thread.
+You can find more details on this in the post “4 ways to secure thread and knot in hand sewing“.

 - Choose the appropriate hand sewing needle for your project, according to the fabric you are sewing on.
 Obviously finer fabrics call for fine needles and Choose thick needles for thick heavy fabrics.
 But even then smaller is better to sew with, so find the smallest of the biggest ( and strongest), if you get what I mean.
 I bought a small hand sewing needle kit and it had almost all the hand sewing needles I wanted.
 But I had to buy an upholstery needle separately.
 They come handy when sewing with faux leather straps in bags etc.